Horse64/core.horse64.org/docs/Language Specs/Concurrency Model.md

 **Note:** make sure to check any third-party Horse64 libraries to ensure they won't unexpectedly run funcs of your own in parallel either, for example via callbacks.
-The official integrated functionality doesn't do this without a warning in its documentation and also shouldn't ever do this by default.
+Usually, their documentation would warn about this if ever the case.

 Formal rules for later `func`s